openstack-infra/infra-specs/specs/test-metrics-db.rst

 Work Items
 ----------

-* Add server for SQL DB and maybe the dashboard (possibly using trove)
+* Add server for SQL DB using trove and setup subunit2sql schema on it
 * Add post-processing workers (similar to how logstash does it) to parse the subunit output from the run and push it to the DB using subunit2sql
+* Configure a proxy to enable "public" access to the database
-* Write a dashboard script to parse the database to visualize the metrics we want from the database
+* Write a dashboard script to query the database and to visualize the metrics we want from the database
 * Start running the dashboard on top of the DB
-* Add a SQL repository type using subunit2sql to testrepository
-* Switch the dsvm jobs to use the SQL repository in testr to access the historical test data

 Repositories
 ------------

 The only required repository is subnunit2sql which has already been created.
-However the dashboard script will need to be stored somewhere, it will be too specific to the CI environment that it probably doesn't belong in the subunit2sql repo.
+However the code for the dashboard will need to be stored somewhere, it will be too specific to the CI environment that it probably doesn't belong in the subunit2sql repo.
 Depending on the size we can keep it directly in openstack-infra/config.
 However, if it ends up be sufficiently large we might need to create separate repository to store it.